2000 Atlantic hurricane season: Unnamed subtropical storm

 On October 25, an extratropical low pressure system formed to the east of the Turks and Caicos Islands.
 It moved northwestward and gradually intensified, and by 1800 UTC the system transitioned into a subtropical storm.
 It turned to the north and later to the northeast.
 A burst of convection near the center allowed the storm to attain peak winds of 65 mph; due to its forward motion, it is possible the surface winds reached as high as 85 mph.
 An approaching cold front caused the storm to become extratropical on October 29, and later that day a larger extratropical storm absorbed the previously subtropical storm near Nova Scotia.

 The Marine Prediction Center issued some marine gale and storm warnings offshore, while the National Weather Service issued gale warnings for coastal North Carolina.
 It was not designated as a subtropical cyclone operationally.
 The storm produced tropical storm force winds in portions of Atlantic Canada, although it was associated with the larger extratropical storm at the time.
 Several ships also recorded tropical storm force winds, one of which recorded peak winds of 53 mph.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2000.
-This was the same list used in the 1994 season.
+This was the same list used in the 1994 season as no names were retired from that year.
 Storms were named Joyce (which had replaced Joan in 1988), Leslie, Michael, and Nadine for the first time this year.